 - Avoid wheat dextrin and inulin.
 While these are included in fiber supplements all the time, they are frequently cited as gut irritants.
 Fructooligosaccharides (FOS) are sometimes listed as prebiotic fibers, but in fact they are a resistant starch and not a soluble fiber at all.
 They can also be irritating to the gut.

 Stick to this list, and your colon (and entire body, for that matter) will thank you!

 Why I created Florasophy

-I couldn't find a soluble fiber supplement that was "clean" and diverse, a fiber that reflected the range of fibers you would get in an optimal diet.
-I knew soluble fiber had the power to do amazing things for my patients, but I looked at my options and found inorganic ingredients tainted with pesticide residue, inflammatory fillers and additives, and fiber blends that contained ingredients known to irritate the intestinal wall.
-I was hitting walls left and right so I began blending organic fibers for my patients and the results were phenomenal.
-Happy, healing patients was the reason that Florasophy came to be and it has remained an invaluable tool in my clinical practice.
+I couldn't find a soluble fiber supplement that was "clean" and diverse to reflect the range of fibers you would get in an optimal diet.
+I knew soluble fiber had the power to do amazing things for my patients, but the options I found had inorganic ingredients tainted with pesticide residue, inflammatory fillers and additives, and fiber blends that contained ingredients known to irritate the intestinal wall.
+So I began blending organic fibers for my patients, and the results were phenomenal.
+Happy, healing patients was the reason that Florasophy came to be, and it has remained an invaluable tool in my clinical practice.